Articles

 Stripe Connect is a payments platform designed for marketplaces, gig economy apps, and other multi-sided businesses that need to accept payments and route funds to third parties.
 Instead of building payout, compliance, and onboarding infrastructure in-house, engineering teams integrate Stripe Connect to automate payment collection, split payments, seller onboarding, and disbursements to creators, drivers, or service providers.

 The product is built around a connected account model, where each seller or provider is linked to the platform’s Stripe account.
 Platforms can choose between Standard, Express, and Custom accounts depending on how much control they want over the user experience and compliance responsibilities.
-Stripe handles core functions like identity verification, tax reporting support (including U.S. 1099 forms), payout scheduling, and multi-currency payments across dozens of countries, while offering flexibility in how much of the Stripe dashboard and branding is exposed to payees.
+Standard gives sellers full Stripe dashboard access; Express offers limited branding control; Custom provides full white-label control but requires the platform to own compliance responsibilities.
+Stripe handles core functions like identity verification, tax reporting support (including U.S. 1099 forms), payout scheduling, and multi-currency payments across 40+ countries, while offering flexibility in how much of the Stripe dashboard and branding is exposed to payees.

 Why Consider Stripe Connect Alternatives?